-Meet with former European Union Ambassador Carlos Alzugaray for a talk about US/Cuba relations; Mr. Alzugaray is a professor at University of Havana International Relations School, and an expert in US studies.
-Visit a day care center run by The Sisters of the Love of God, visit a classroom in session, learn about the remarkable work the sisters do for families in need and be inspired by the humanitarian work of their order.
+Meet with career Cuban diplomat Camilo García López-Trigo for a talk about US/Cuba relations; Dr. García is a professor at University of Havana International Relations School and an expert in US political studies.
+You will also visit a daycare center run by The Sisters of the Love of God, visit a classroom in session, learn about the remarkable work the sisters do for families in need and be inspired by the humanitarian work of their order.

-Our headquarters for the Havana leg of our trip will be the five-star Meliã Cohiba Hotel on Havana’s historic Malecón.
+Our headquarters will be the five-star Meliã Cohiba Hotel on Havana’s historic Malecón.
 Meliã Cohiba is one of the finest hotels in the Caribbean.
 After a busy day in Havana, Meliã Cohiba is the place to relax, have a cold drink, check your email with available Wi-Fi, look at the sea, or take a stroll along the Malecón at sunset and be inspired by Havana coming to life after dark.
-In Cienfuegos, our group will stay at the Hotel Jagua on Cienfuegos Bay.
-With its magnificent location in the well-known residential area of Punta Gorda, the Jagua is considered one of Cuba’s most famous hotels.
-Its comfortable rooms are characterized by the spaciousness of the 50’s and offer beautiful panoramic views, which showcase the nature and wild life of the Caribbean.

 Traditional music and its evolution over the centuries is at the heart of the Cuban soul and mystique.
 The history of music in Cuba is the story of its people; from slavery, political upheaval, revolt and a joyful celebration of Cuban life.
 As part of our Cultural Exploration, noted Cuban musician and University of Cienfuegos Professor Giraldo Pérez will teach the origin of Cuban music and dance.
 Cuban jazz begins here.